-A major consideration beyond the protocols to address the physical, medical, emotional and mental issues of reopening the workplace is the cumulative level of change that employees have experienced over weeks and months.
-Workers will undoubtedly have many questions and/or anxieties about transitioning back to a physical work environment, in terms of both their safety and health as well as disruption to what has become the "new normal" of sheltering in place and/or working from home.
+A major consideration beyond the protocols to address the physical, medical, emotional and mental issues of reopening the workplace is the cumulative level of change that workers have experienced over weeks and months.
+Workers will undoubtedly have many questions and/or anxieties about transitioning back to a physical work environment, in terms of both their safety and health as well as disruption to the new lifestyle they have adjusted to while working remotely.
 Employers need to proactively identify potential problems and solutions.
 Cross-functional partnership at the leadership level will help ensure the workforce is physically and psychologically prepared to return.

-Policies and Procedures
+4.1 Policies and Procedures